UniversalDependencies/docs/_la/feat/AdvType.md

 * *[...] <b>domum</b>, <b>cuius</b> finis est domesticos ad bene vivere preparare* 'a **household**, **whose** purpose is to prepare its members to live the good life' (*De Monarchia*, UDante)
     * *cuius* acts as the [(possessive) nominal modifier](la-dep/nmod-poss) of *finis* 'purpose', which is itself the [subject](la-dep/nsubj) of the [copular](la-dep/cop) relative clause.

-Similar observations can be made also for other words like *cur* 'because'.
+Similar observations can be made also for other words like *cur* 'because' (which is however of manner, not time or space).
 These words can also act as "double pronouns" (see that section in [`acl:relcl`](la-dep/acl-relcl)), just like other relative pronouns:

 * *<b>Ubi</b> maior minor cessat* '**Where** there is the greater, the lesser gives over' (Latin saying)
-    * here, a correlated *ibi* in the main clause has been taken over by the relative element: the equivalent is *ibi, ubi maior [est], minor cessat*.
+    * here, a correlated *ibi* in the main clause has been taken over by the relative element: the "extended" equivalent is *ibi, ubi maior [est], minor cessat*.

-Moreover, a tendency for these expressions to be used in nominal contexts is observed, probably becoming more pronounced in later stages of the language, e.g.: *ab hodie* 'from today', *de ubi* 'from where' (which eventually gave Italian *dove* 'where', which itself can appear in expressions like *da dove* 'from where'...), and so on.
+Moreover, a tendency for these expressions to be used in nominal contexts is observed, probably becoming more pronounced in later stages of the language, e.g., among others:

+* *ab hodie* 'from today on'
+* *de ubi* 'from where' (which eventually gave Italian *dove* 'where', which itself can appear in expressions like *da dove* 'from where'...), parallel to *unde*
+* *ab hinc* 'from here on' (pleonastic, because *hinc* already means 'hence')
+* the pseudo-prepositional use of adverbial elements like *ergo* lit. 'proceeding from', then 'because of; therefore', taking an argument in the genitive.

 Such characteristics set "adverbs" of location and time notably apart from other adverbial types, like those of manner, e.g. *celeriter* 'rapidly' (from the [adjective](la-pos/ADJ) *celer*).
 For example, while these latter can always express a [degree](la-feat/Degree) (like their bases), e.g. *celerius* 'more rapidly', spatiotemporal ones usually don't (both on morphological and semantical grounds).
-In the end, taken all together, "adverbial" expressions of time and place are seen to be more akin to a functional word class like [pronouns](la-pos/PRON) than adverbs, and labelling them as `PRON`s might be taken into consideration for future annotation.
+In the end, taken all together, "adverbial" expressions of time and place are seen to be more akin to a functional word class like that of [pronouns](la-pos/PRON) than adverbs, and labelling them as `PRON`s might be taken into consideration for future annotation.